charmed-kubernetes/bundle/fragments/k8s/cdk/README.md

 -   Multiple Kubernetes control-plane and worker nodes
 -   Extensive CNI options
 -   Intra-node TLS by default
--   GPGPU support for high performance AI/ML
+-   GPU support for high performance AI/ML
 -   Managed option available

 For a more minimal cluster suitable for testing, deploy the smaller